lucialarraona/dtu_mlops23_project/reports/README.md

 > *All members contributed to code by...*
 >
 > Answer:
-- Student s220492 was in charge of setting up initial cookie cutter structure, creating the model (train and predict script), hydra setup, wandb logging and docker files.
+- Student s220492 was in charge of setting up initial cookie cutter structure, creating the model (train and predict script), hydra setup, wandb logging docker files and setting up resources from gcloud.
 - Student s220351 was in charge of creating make_dataset.py, model deployement and monitoring connection.
 - Student s220243 was in charge of setting up DVC, and Continuous integration: github actions, unittesting, linting, checking pep8 regulations.
 All members contributed to different parts of the code while debugging.